VerginJenifer/monte-carlo-control/README.md

 ## MONTE CARLO CONTROL ALGORITHM

-1.Initialize Q(s, a) arbitrarily for all state-action pairs
+1. Initialize Q(s, a) arbitrarily for all state-action pairs

-2.Initialize returns(s, a) to empty for all state-action pairs
+2. Initialize returns(s, a) to empty for all state-action pairs

-3.Initialize policy π(s) to be arbitrary (e.g., ε-greedy)
+3. Initialize policy π(s) to be arbitrary (e.g., ε-greedy)

-4.For each episode:
+4. For each episode:
    a.
 Generate an episode using policy π
    b.
 For each state-action pair (s, a) in the episode:
        i.
 Calculate G (return) for that (s, a) pair